-- 1. are located in the Municipality of North Cowichan, or alternatively, provide a service which primarily benefits the residents of the Municipality of North Cowichan; - 2. can demonstrate sound financial and administrative management; - 3. can demonstrate a financial need; - 4. are in compliance with all relevant Municipality of North Cowichan bylaws and provincial legislation; and - 5. are registered as a society under the BC Society Act, or as an association under the Cooperative Association Act.
+- 1. are located in the Municipality of North Cowichan, or alternatively, provide a service which primarily benefits the residents of the Municipality of North Cowichan; - 2. can demonstrate sound financial and administrative management; - 3. can demonstrate a financial need; - 4. are in compliance with all relevant Municipality of North Cowichan bylaws and provincial legislation; and - 5. are established as a non-profit organization are registered or incorporated as a society under the BC Society Act, or as an association under the Cooperative Association Act.